Samarpit-23/Personal-Portfolio-website/README.md

-# simply open in any browser.
+# open index.html in any browser.
-# Made with html ,css and javaScript only.
+# Made with html ,css and javaScript.
-# screenshots
-go to website-images folder.